MicrosoftDocs/windows-dev-docs/terminal/customize-settings/profile-settings.md

 ### Background image alignment

 This sets how the background image aligns to the boundaries of the window.
-More information can be found on the [background images page](./../background-images.md).

 **Property name:** `backgroundImageAlignment`